NavneetKanna/blog/_posts/2024-04-30-hardware-1-assembly-language.md

 **QWORD** 64 bits or 8 bytes.
 **Nibble** 4 bits of half a byte.
 **Directives** these are the different sections (for ex: .data, .text, etc) used in assembly programming, [here](https://www.cs.unm.edu/~maccabe/classes/341/labman/node2.html) is a good resource.
+**Labels** name given to a memory address, see the above link for more details.